KeYProject/key-docs/docs/Using KeY/RemoveGenerics.md

 ## Removing Generics from a Program

-If you have the sources installed, the program is invoked from the key/key.core directory via:
+The removing generics functionality is located in the executable created by

 ```
-java -cp lib/recoderKey.jar:bin/ \
-    de.uka.ilkd.key.util.removegenerics.Main
+./gradlew shadowJar
 ```

-or, if the binaries have been installed:
+It can be invoked from the key/key.ui/build/libs folder:

 ```
-java -cp <DIR_OF_KeY.jar>/components/key.core.jar:<DIR_OF_KeY.jar>/libs/recoderKey.jar \
+java -cp key-2.7-exe.jar de.uka.ilkd.key.util.removegenerics.Main
-        de.uka.ilkd.key.util.removegenerics.Main
 ```

 If you provide no parameters, a usage information is printed.